noah-seltzer/BuyersBeacon/docs/docs/deployment.md

 * **Server (Backend):**
   * Hosted on Azure App Service
-  * Connected to a production database (likely Azure SQL or PostgreSQL)
+  * Connected to a production database (SQL Server or PostgreSQL)
   * Integrated with Azure Blob Storage for file storage

 * **Database:**
   * Production database with proper backup and scaling configurations
-  * Likely SQL Server or PostgreSQL on Azure
+  * SQL Server or PostgreSQL on Azure

 * **Environment Variables:**
   * Stored as GitHub Secrets or Azure App Configuration